mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 }
 {% endhighlight %}

-Lets revisit the test-case when we are ready to generate contracts and docs.
+We will revisit the test-case when we are ready to generate contracts and docs.

-## REST Service
+## Appointments REST Service
 We need the controller implemented to pass the test-case.
+Also, inject the HealthFirstService Feign client so that it can call Member-Function.

 {% highlight java %}
 @RestController